Ouxsoft/LivingMarkup/docs/index.md

 PXP stands for PHP XML Preprocessor.

 ## What is the difference between PXP and ColdFusion?
-PXP uses a well-formatted markup langauge.
-Coldfusionisn't truly a markup scripting language, as items like <cfelse>
+PXP uses a well-formatted markup language.
+Coldfusion isn't truly a markup scripting language, as items like <cfelse>
 in <cfif><cfelse></cfif> are not properly open or closed, which doesn't adhere to the way markup works.

 Rather than building a 10 layer deep statement of conditions for a navbar, PXP design encourages the create of